USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

 1. **Login to Atlas Open OnDemand** at [https://atlas-ood.hpc.msstate.edu/](https://atlas-ood.hpc.msstate.edu/).
 For more information on SCINet login procedures, see the [SCINet access user guide](https://scinet.usda.gov/guides/access/login).

+1. **Launch a Jupyter-A100 session.** Under the *Interactive Apps* menu, select *Jupyter-A100*.
+Specify the following input values on the page:

+    * Python Version: 3.10.8
+    * Lab or Notebook: JupyterLab
+    * Account Name: geospatialworkshop
+    * Partition Name: gpu-a100
+    * QOS: ood -- Max Time: 8-00:00:00
+    * Number of hours: 4
+    * Number of nodes: 1
+    * Number of tasks: 1
+    * Additional Slurm Parameters: --gres=gpu:a100_1g.10gb:1 --mem=32G --reservation=workshop

+    Click *Launch*.
+The screen will update to the *Interactive Sessions* page.
+When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
+Click *Connect to Jupyter*.

+1. **Open a terminal session within JupyterLab.** Within JupyterLab, open the "File" menu, then "New" -> "Terminal".

+1. **Setup kernel for JupyterLab.** In the workshop project space, there is a `workshop_venv` virtual environment for the packages we will be using during the workshop tutorials.
+You will create a kernel called *grwg_workshop* to access from JupyterLab.

+    To create a new kernelspec from the virtual environment:

+    ```bash
+    source /project/geospatialworkshop/workshop_venv/bin/activate
+    ipython kernel install --name "grwg_workshop" --user
+    cp /project/geospatialworkshop/grwg_workshop.json ~/.local/shared/jupyter/kernels/grwg_workshop/kernel.json
+    ```
-1. **Copy the Session 2 material from the workshop project space to a temporary workshop folder.** To get to a shell to do so, you can use the *Clusters* tab at the top of your Open OnDemand page to select 'Atlas Shell Access'.
-If you are comfortable ssh-ing in instead from, e.g., terminal or powershell, feel free to do so.

-    To create your temporary workshop folder, run these commands after replacing *firstname.lastname* with your actual SCINet username:
+1. **Copy the Session 2 material from the workshop project space to a temporary workshop folder.** To create your temporary workshop folder, run these commands after replacing *firstname.lastname* with your actual SCINet username:

     ```bash
     cd /90daydata/shared